Dual-ported video RAM: History

+The solution was to use memory that could be accessed by the CPU and video hardware at the same time.
 It was invented by F. Dill, D. Ling and R. Matick at IBM Research in 1980, with a patent issued in 1985 (US Patent 4,541,075).
-The first commercial use of VRAM was in a high-resolution graphics adapter introduced in 1986 by IBM for its RT PC system, which set a new standard for graphics displays.
+The first commercial use of VRAM was in a high-resolution graphics adapter introduced in 1986 by IBM for its IBM RT PC system, which set a new standard for graphics displays.
 Prior to the development of VRAM, dual-ported memory was quite expensive, limiting higher resolution bitmapped graphics to high-end workstations.
 VRAM improved the overall framebuffer throughput, allowing low cost, high-resolution, high-speed, color graphics.
-Modern GUI-based operating systems benefitted from this and thus it provided a key ingredient for proliferation of graphical user interfaces (GUIs) throughout the world at that time.
+Modern GUI-based operating systems benefitted from this and thus it provided a key ingredient for proliferation of graphical user interfaces (GUI's) throughout the world at that time.